 The best keto biscuit recipes to dip in this dip are crispy plain vanilla or cinnamon biscuits like :

-This fruit dip stores up to 3 days in a sealed container in the fridge.
-You can also freeze fruit dip.
-I recommend using an ice cubes tray so you can thaw only small serve to use as a quick sweet keto snack.
+I recommend using an ice cubes tray so you can thaw only a small serving to use as a quick sweet keto snack.

 If you love keto desserts to share with family and friends, I listed some other delicious recipes for you to try.

 Have you made this keto fruit dip recipe?
-Share a review or comment below to tell me how it goes!
+Share a review or comment below to tell me how it went!

 Keto Fruit Dip